Deployment strategies

 It is fine to ignore the below if you are not sure whether you need it.

-By default, PocketBase stores the applications settings in the database as plain JSON text, including the secret keys for the OAuth2 clients and the SMTP password.
+By default, PocketBase stores the applications settings in the database as plain JSON text, including the SMTP password and S3 storage credentials.

 To store your PocketBase settings encrypted: